-Overall responsibility for policy implementation and review rests with the Corporate Services Manager.
+Overall responsibility for policy implementation and review rests with the Head of Finance & Corporate Services.
 All staff are obliged to adhere to and facilitate the implementation of the policy.

 All existing employees, consultants and contractors will be informed of the policy and their role in the implementation and monitoring of the policy.
 All new staff will be advised of the policy at induction.
 Appropriate 'No Smoking' signs will be clearly displayed at the entrances to and within the premises.